 COVID has caused a few changes this year.
 Market organizers say, “We will not hold the awards competition or the preview this year.
 We are confident that we will hold our preview for the 70th Traditional Spanish Market.”
 However, as always, this event is free and open to the public.
 Learn more at spanishcolonial.org.

 The society traces its roots way back to 1913 to the society of Spanish Arts, and the Society for the Restoration and Preservation of Spanish Mission Churches.
 These organizations were collecting art in New Mexico.

 It was in 1929 where the group of friends and collectors along with notable names, such as the authors Mary Austin and Frank G. Applegate (also, an artist) established the society.
 The first Spanish Market in Santa Fe was recorded to have been held in 1926, where the group got together to promote New Mexican art forms.

 The society saw success and growth throughout the century.
 In 1998, the society received a gift of land and a historic residence to utilize as their long hoped for center, for a museum, perfect for an art collection comprising several hundred pieces.
 This museum was opened for the public in 2002.

 Santa Fe Plaza

-The Santa Fe Plaza is a historic monument in downtown Santa Fe, the state of New Mexico.
+The Santa Fe Plaza is a historic monument in downtown Santa Fe, in the state of New Mexico.
 It is listed in the National Register of Historic Places, and follows the architecture of traditional Spanish colonial cities.
-It is a center of activity for tourists and notable for its showcase of Mexican, Spanish and Native American cultures.
+It is a center of activity for tourists and notable for its showcase of Mexican, Spanish, and Native American cultures.
 The plaza is home to quite a few festivals, held annually.
 The whole area is surrounded with historic monuments, art galleries and restaurants.